Set-OutlookSignatures/Set-OutlookSignatures/readme.md

     - Set signature as default signature for replies and forwarded mails
 - \[NETBIOS-Domain Group-SamAccountName]
     - Make this signature specific for an Outlook mailbox or the currently logged-on user being a member (direct or indirect) of this group
     - Groups must be available in Active Directory.
-Groups like 'Everyone' and 'Authenticated Users' only exist locally, not in Active Directory.
+Groups like 'Everyone' and 'Authenticated Users' only exist locally, not in Active Directory
 - \[SMTP address]
     - Make this signature specific for the assigned mail address (all SMTP addresses of a mailbox are considered, not only the primary one)
+- \[yyyyMMddHHmm-yyyyMMddHHmm]
+    - Make this signature valid only during the specific time range (yyyy = year, MM = month, dd = day, HH = hour, mm = minute)
-Filename tags can be combined, so a signature may be assigned to several groups and several mail addresses at the samt time.
+Filename tags can be combined, so a signature may be assigned to several groups and several mail addresses at the same time.
 ## 1.13.
 Signature application order
 Signatures are applied in a specific order: Common signatures first, group signatures second, mail address specific signatures last.
+Signatures with a time range tag are only considered if the current system time is in range of at least one of these tags.
 Common signatures are signatures with either no tag or only \[defaultNew] and/or \[defaultReplyFwd].
 Within these groups, signatures are applied alphabetically ascending.
 Every centrally stored signature is applied only once, as there is only one signature path in Outlook, and subfolders are not allowed - so the file names have to be unique.